 Throughout history the hunting and poaching of rhino has always been present in one form or another.
 Rhinos were killed for their horn and for sport.
-Over 150 years ago, the African savannah was home to well over a million black and white rhinos.
+Over 150 years ago, the African savannah was home to well over a million black rhino and white rhino.
 By the beginning of the twentieth century, however, the numbers were dangerously low.
 Relentless hunting by European settlers saw the numbers perish and distribution decline.
-Poaching also escalated as the demand grew for rhino horn, a prize ingredient in traditional medicine in many Asian countries.
+Poaching also escalated as the demand for illegal trade grew for rhino horn, a prized ingredient in traditional medicine in many Asian countries.

-Various conservation projects throughout the middle decades helped improve the numbers but by the mid-2000s, the demand for rhino horn exploded, leading to an unprecedented level of poaching in South Africa.
+Various conservation efforts throughout the middle decades helped improve the numbers but by the mid-2000s, the demand for rhino horn exploded, leading to an unprecedented level of rhino poachers in South Africa.

 Rhino Poaching Numbers

-The poaching figures for the last decade make grim reading.
-Whilst only 13 rhinos were lost to poachers in South Africa in 2007, by 2014 the number had increased considerably to 1,215 rhinos – a whopping 9,246% increase in just seven years.
+The poaching statistics for the last decade make for grim reading.
+Whilst only 13 rhinos were lost to South African poachers in 2007, by 2014 the number of rhinos had increased considerably to 1,215 – a whopping 9,246% increase in just seven years.

-This trend has continued to stay high in the following years and whilst recent numbers for 2018 indicate a drop in the numbers to under a 1,000 for the first time since 2012, there is still much work to be done in order to continue to protect and maintain population levels.
+This trend has continued to stay high in the following years and whilst recent numbers for 2018 indicate a drop in the numbers to under a 1,000 for the first time since 2012, there is still much work to be done in order to continue to protect and maintain population levels and minimize poaching incidents.